clivetong/Talks/QuickDiveIntoNoSQL/README.md

 #### Relational leads to impedance mismatch

-- not using foreign keys

-- prefer optimistic locks over pessimistic locking

-- for data warehouses,
+- For data warehouses like [Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-overview)
-  - star schemas typically no implementation of foreign keys and focus on column store
+  - star schemas so no implementation of foreign keys
+  - focus on column store
   - store in parquet (or other encoding) on the disk and bring to life later

+- Not using foreign keys

+- Prefer optimistic locks over pessimistic locking

 - [Starbucks does not use 2PC](https://www.enterpriseintegrationpatterns.com/ramblings/18_starbucks.html)